ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache/docs/README.md

 ## ✔ Features
 These are the **key features** of FusionCache:

-- [**🚀 Cache Stampede prevention**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/CacheStampede.md): using the optimized `GetOrSet[Async]` method prevents multiple concurrent factory calls per key, with a guarantee that only 1 factory will be called at the same time for the same key (this avoids overloading the data source when no data is in the cache or when a cache entry expires)
+- [**🚀 Cache Stampede prevention**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/CacheStampede.md): automatic protection from the Cache Stampede problem
-- [**🔀 Optional 2nd level**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/CacheLevels.md): FusionCache can transparently handle an optional 2nd level cache: anything that implements the standard `IDistributedCache` interface is supported (eg: Redis, MongoDB, SqlServer, etc)
+- [**🔀 Optional 2nd level**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/CacheLevels.md): an optional 2nd level handled transparently, with any implementation of `IDistributedCache`
-- [**📢 Backplane**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Backplane.md): when using a distributed cache as a 2nd layer in a multi-node scenario, you can also enable a backplane to immediately notify the other nodes about changes in the cache, to keep everything synchronized without having to do anything
-- [**💣 Fail-Safe**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/FailSafe.md): enabling the fail-safe mechanism prevents throwing an exception when a factory or a distributed cache call would fail, by reusing an expired entry as a temporary fallback, all transparently and with no additional code required
+- [**💣 Fail-Safe**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/FailSafe.md): a mechanism to avoids transient failures, by reusing an expired entry as a temporary fallback
-- [**⏱ Soft/Hard timeouts**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Timeouts.md): advanced timeouts management prevents waiting for too long when calling a factory or the distributed cache, to avoid hanging your application.
-It is possible to specify both *soft* and *hard* timeouts, and thanks to automatic background completion no data will be wasted
+- [**⏱ Soft/Hard timeouts**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Timeouts.md): a slow factory (or distributed cache) will not slow down your application, and no data will be wasted
-- [**📛 Named Caches**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/NamedCaches.md): FusionCache can easily work with multiple named caches, even if differently configured
-- [**🧙‍♂️ Adaptive Caching**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/AdaptiveCaching.md): there are times when you don't know upfront what the cache duration for a piece of data should be, maybe because it depends on the object being cached itself.
-Adaptive caching solves this elegantly
+- [**🧙‍♂️ Adaptive Caching**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/AdaptiveCaching.md): for when you don't know upfront the cache duration, as it depends on the value being cached itself
+- [**🔂 Conditional Refresh**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/ConditionalRefresh.md): like HTTP Conditional Requests, but for caching
+- [**🦅 Eager Refresh**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/EagerRefresh.md): start a non-blocking background refresh before the expiration occurs
+- [**📢 Backplane**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Backplane.md): in a multi-node scenario, it can notify the other nodes about changes in the cache, so all will be in-sync
-- [**🔃 Dependency Injection**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/DependencyInjection.md): how to work with FusionCache + DI in .NET
+- [**🔃 Dependency Injection**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/DependencyInjection.md): native support for Dependency Injection, with a nice fluent interface including a Builder support
-- [**⚡ High performance**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/StepByStep.md): FusionCache is optimized to minimize CPU usage and memory allocations to get better performance and lower the cost of your infrastructure all while obtaining a more stable, error resilient application
+- [**📛 Named Caches**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/NamedCaches.md): easily work with multiple named caches, even if differently configured
-- [**💫 Natively sync/async**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/CoreMethods.md): full native support for both the synchronous and asynchronous programming model, with sync/async methods working together harmoniously
+- [**💫 Natively sync/async**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/CoreMethods.md): native support for both the synchronous and asynchronous programming model
-- [**📞 Events**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Events.md): there's a comprehensive set of events to subscribe to regarding core events inside of a FusionCache instance, both at a high level and at lower levels (memory/distributed layers)
+- [**📞 Events**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Events.md): a comprehensive set of events, both at a high level and at lower levels (memory/distributed)
-- [**🧩 Plugins**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Plugins.md): thanks to a plugin subsystem it is possible to extend FusionCache with additional behavior, like adding support for metrics, statistics, etc...
+- [**🧩 Plugins**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Plugins.md): extend FusionCache with additional behavior like adding support for metrics, statistics, etc...
-- [**📜 Logging**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Logging.md): comprehensive, structured, detailed and customizable logging via the standard `ILogger` interface (you can use Serilog, NLog, etc)
+- [**📜 Logging**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Logging.md): comprehensive, structured and customizable, via the standard `ILogger` interface

 ## ⭐ Quick Start